hariharen9/enhance-this/README.md

 *   **Diff View**: Instantly see what's been improved with the `--diff` flag.
 *   **Seamless Workflow**: Automatically copies the final prompt, ready to paste anywhere.
 *   **History Tracking**: Revisit your best prompts with `enhance --history`.
+*   **Configuration Wizard**: First-time setup made easy with an interactive configuration wizard.
+*   **Visual Template Editor**: Create and edit custom prompt templates with your preferred text editor.

 ---